 Sons of Light Ministry

 This ministry is dedicated to feeding the bikers, body and soul.
 They travel to different rallies and set up in campgrounds where they provide a free pancake breakfast for the bikers.
-In addition they have tables set up with bibles, tracts and children’s books which are free for the taking.
+In addition they have tables set up with bibles, tracts and children’s books that are free for the taking.
 As ordained missionaries they perform baptisms, weddings and provide Christian counseling.

 Sturgis Motorcycle Museum and Hall of Fame

 The Buffalo Chip’s Legends Ride started in Deadwood and concluded at the Chip.
-Half of the riders contributions were provided to the Sturgis Motorcycle Museum.
+Half of the riders’ contributions were provided to the Sturgis Motorcycle Museum.
 Also in 2011 half of the Bikers Belle riders contributions were provided to the Museum.